McKenna242/MitchellMcKenna-Candidate-Assessment/README.md

 pip install -r requirements.txt

-At the top of the functions.py file there is a global API key, change the text to your API key
+Open the functions.py file

+Replace 'your key here' for your API key in line 8 for the global API KEY

 ### Operation